michaelgrosner/tribeca/README.md

 To rebuild the application with your modifications, see `make help` and choose a target.

-To pipe the output to stdout, execute the application in the foreground with `nodejs K.js` or `node K`.
+To pipe the output to stdout, execute the application in the foreground with `./K.sh`.

-To ignore the output, execute the application in the background with `forever start K.js` or with the alias `make start`.
+To ignore the output, execute the application in the background with `forever start -c /bin/sh K.sh` or with the alias `make start`.

-To debug the server code with chrome-devtools, attach the node debugger with `nodejs --inspect K.js` (from your local, you can open a ssh tunnel to access it with `ssh -N -L 9229:127.0.0.1:9229 user@host`).

-Passing a config filename is possible with environment var `KCONFIG` like for example `KCONFIG=X node K`.
+Passing a config filename is possible with environment var `KCONFIG` like for example `KCONFIG=X ./K.sh`.

 ### Unreleased Changelog: